Polynomials with core entropy zero: Abstract

 \section{Abstract}

 This paper studies polynomials with core entropy zero.
 We give several characterizations of polynomials with core entropy zero.
 In particular, we show that a degree $d$ \pcf polynomial $f$ has core entropy zero if and only if $f$ is in the degree $d$ main molecule $\Mol_d$.
-The characterizations define several quantities which measure the complexities of polynomials with core entropy zero.
-We show that these measures are all comparable.
+The characterizations define several comparable quantities which measure the complexities of polynomials with core entropy zero and allow us to have a better understanding of the structure of the main molecule in higher degrees.